waterbycounty

 What's happening with rivers in Grant County right now?

-Grant County's primary USGS streamgage on the WISCONSIN RIVER is currently reading 10,400 cubic feet per second — 116% of the long-term mean of 8,939.45 cfs.
+Grant County's primary USGS streamgage on the WISCONSIN RIVER has a pipeline snapshot of 10,400 cubic feet per second — 116% of the long-term mean of 8,939.45 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Grant County water compare to the Wisconsin average?